-Unlike some cities, Heber Springs isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Heber Springs are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Heber Springs is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Heber Springs is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Heber Springs who work in office and administrative support (13.36%), sales jobs (12.61%), and food service (5.89%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Heber Springs has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Heber Springs has few renters and college students.
 But the biggest reason it is quieter in Heber Springs than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Heber Springs may be for you.

 One of the benefits of Heber Springs is that there is very little traffic.
 The average commute to work is 18.43 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

 The citizens of Heber Springs are slightly better educated than the national average of 21.84% for all cities and towns, with 22.22% of adults in Heber Springs having a bachelor's degree or advanced degree.